isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Peer Supporters in Action (PSIA).md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Peer Supporters-in-Action (PSiA) aims to equip students with the knowledge
+<p>The Peer Supporters-in-Action (PSiA) aims to equip students with the knowledge
-about mental health so that anyone can be a supporter to their fellow peers.
+about mental health and peer support skills so that anyone can be a supporter to their fellow peers.
 PSiA also strives to provide a safe platform for all students to feel comfortable about sharing their stories with one another.
-Together with the Student Care team from Student Support &amp; Career Services, activities and programmes are carried out to create a friendlier environment in TP and to raise awareness about mental health.
+Together with the Student Care team from Student Support &amp; Career Services, activities and programmes are carried out to create a supportive environment in TP and to raise awareness about mental health.
 <br>
 <br>Participating students can look forward to the following:
 <br>